No Kings II on October 18th

 Advocacy

-No Kings is a mass mobilization happening on June 14th across the country to reject authoritarianism and celebrate democracy.
-People of faith have played critical roles in anti-authoritarian movements throughout American history and in other countries.
-Interfaith Alliance invites you—faith leaders, congregations, and people of moral conscience—to join the No Kings national day of action and uplift the values our traditions uphold: justice, freedom, and the dignity of every person.
+We’re mobilizing again on October 18th for No Kings II, carrying on the legacy of people of faith who have used non-violent protest to stand up to authoritarianism and attacks on civil rights throughout our country’s history.
+This is our moment to carry on that sacred tradition.
+Interfaith Alliance invites you—faith leaders, congregations, and people of moral conscience—to join the national day of action on October 18th to uplift the values our traditions uphold: justice, freedom, and the dignity of every person.

 Together, we will declare: